FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_disconnect-node/readme.md

 ```RPC Response, Status: 200
 ```

-## Failed RPC responses

-### Node isn't connected
+### Failed example - Node not connected

-Specified node isn't connected or does not exist in database.
+The specified node is not connected or does not exist in the database.

 ```json RPC Response, Status: 502
 {